UlisseLab/pcap-broker/README.md

 `pcap-broker` supports the following features:

 * Distributing packet data to one or more PCAP-over-IP listeners
- * Execute a command to capture traffic, usually `tcpdump` (expects stdout to be pcap data)
+* Read from stdin pcap data (for example from a `tcpdump` command)
 * `pcap-broker` will exit if the capture command exits

 ## Building